 In performance shoes, the sole will have features that will allow the bowler to slide easily.
 Other shoe soles will have higher friction material that will allow for more traction, i.e., a sliding foot and a braking foot, respectively.

 For someone who is right-handed, the right foot will be your braking foot (the foot that stops you from sliding around), and the left shoe will be for sliding.
 You would slide with one-foot dominating to pitch the bowling ball and brake with the other foot.

 To get the right fit on this pair of shoes, you may want to get your foot measured to get a more tailored fit since this is a more expensive pair of shoes.

 Bowling Shoe Type Comparison

 Bowling shoes can be put into three categories: rental, athletic, and performance.
 Every bowler fits into a category.
-For once a year, bowling one does not need to buy expensive bowling shoes.
-One can use the rentals at the bowling alley.
-If one bowl often, then it would be cost-effective to buy a pair of bowling shoes.
+For bowling once a year, one does not need to buy expensive bowling shoes.
+You can use the rentals at the bowling alley.
+If you bowl often, then it would be cost-effective to buy a pair.

 Rental Bowling Shoes